FinotiLucas/uber-clone/README.md

-# A Uber Clone written in React Native
+# A Uber Clone written in JavaScript with React Native

 <h4 align="center">